crt26/pqc-evaluation-tools/README.md

 - Collecting PQC computational performance data, including CPU and memory usage metrics, using the Liboqs library.

-- Gathering networking performance data for PQC schemes integrated into the TLS 1.3 protocol via OpenSSL 3.4.1 and the OQS-Provider libraries.
+- Gathering networking performance data for PQC schemes integrated into the TLS 1.3 protocol using the OpenSSL 3.5.0 and the OQS-Provider libraries.

 - Coordinated PQC TLS handshake tests run over the loopback interface or across physical networks between a server and client device.